We welcome clients at any time to come visit their offshore virtual staff!

-I know that it sounds a bit strange to book a flight to Hongkong when your destination in Cebu, but I find that it has the shortest flight duration (7 hours) and most reliable service.
-From Hongkong, it’s a 2-hour flight to Cebu.
+I know that it sounds a bit strange to book a flight to Hongkong when your destination is in Cebu, but you actually have to go past Hongkong, to get to Cebu.
+Travel duration from Melbourne, via Hong Kong to Cebu is about 12.5 hours.

-Cathay Pacific offers nighttime flights so be prepared.
-Use your points and upgrade from premium economy to business for the longer leg flight from Australia to Hong Kong, and vice versa.
+Cathay Pacific offers night time flights, so be prepared.
+Use your points and upgrade to premium economy or business class for the longer leg flight from Australia to Hong Kong, and vice versa.

 Philippine Airlines (PAL)

-This is the next best option in my list.
+This is the next best option on my list.

-Philippine Airlines give reliable service, but not as good as Cathay Pacific.
+Philippine Airlines gives reliable service, but not as good as Cathay Pacific and Singapore Airlines.

-It also has a longer layover in Manila, with anywhere between 3 and a half to 6 and a half hours.
+It also has a longer layover in Manila, with anywhere between 3.5 hours to 6.5 hours.